If you are from Scotland and want to access Pills by Post please visit this website for

-This service is a safe and legal way to end a pregnancy at an early gestation without needing to attend a clinic for treatment.
+This service is a safe and legal way to end a pregnancy before 10 weeks gestation without needing to attend a clinic for treatment.
 You will have a telephone consultation and full medical assessment with a trained nurse or midwife who will assess your suitability for treatment.
 If treatment is suitable and safe, you will receive abortion pills by post a few days later, or we can book you for an alternative treatment in clinic.
-Sometimes a scan or other in clinic checks are required before treatment.
+Sometimes a scan or other in-clinic checks are required before treatment.

 If anything in your medical situation has changed since your consultation and medical assessment, please contact us before starting your treatment.